Liberty Park: Description

+5 World Trade Center is being built in the empty lot adjacent to the park.
+It is the former site of the Deutsche Bank Building.

 The park overlooks the National September 11 Memorial & Museum and has a connection to the Liberty Street Bridge.
 The St. Nicholas Church, destroyed in the September 11 attacks, is being rebuilt in the park, with a new design by Santiago Calatrava, who also designed the Transportation Hub.
 The park, located 25 ft above Liberty Street, is just a little more than 1 acre in area.